 The Board of Directors of ProPhotonix ascribes to strict rules that govern the corporate organization, conduct and everyday operations.
 The Directors intend to adopt as far as possible the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
 The QCA Code, published by the Quoted Companies Alliance, sets out ten principles to be followed in order for companies to deliver growth in long term shareholder value, encompassing an efficient, effective and dynamic management framework accompanied by good communication to promote confidence and trust.
 The Company currently complies with the QCA Code to the extent that the Directors consider it appropriate, and having regard to the Company’s size, board structure, stage of development and resources.
 The Company’s corporate governance was last reviewed formally on March 15, 2019.
 More detailed information is also provided in the Company’s annual report.

-The Board consists of five directors, four of whom are non-executive directors.
-All of the non-executive directors are each regarded as independent directors by the Board.
+The Board consists of three directors, two of whom are non-executive directors.
+The non-executive directors are each regarded as independent directors by the Board.
 Mr. Oglethorpe is the Chair of the Board.
 Mr. Oglethorpe’s remuneration is identical to each other non-executive director and receives no special or additional compensation in the role of Chair.
 Mr. Oglethorpe has been a Board member for eighteen years and has a background in enterprise systems, Internet, and start up organizations.
 The Board believes that Mr. Oglethorpe exercises independent judgment in all matters relating to the Company.
-Each of Messieurs Thompson and Steel have been Board members for five years and each has a background in finance, financial markets, and investment banking.
-Mr. Weidman has been a Board member for 5 years and has a background in operations of small to large multinational companies.
+Mr. Thompson has been Board member for six years and has a background in finance, financial markets, and investment banking.